Ancient human sacrifice discovered in Korea

 DNA and other tests were being carried out on the remains to determine their physical characteristics, health, diet and genetic attributes.

-Other finds included wooden inscription tablets and 6th-century animal and human figurines, including one whose turban and clothing appeared similar to those worn in the ancient Central Asian civilization of Sogdiana.
+Other finds included wooden inscription tablets and 6th-century animal and human figurines, including one whose turban and clothing appeared similar to those worn in the ancient Central Asian civilisation of Sogdiana.

+This news was published in The Nation newspaper.
+Read complete newspaper of 17-May-2017 here.